Simulating from a gamma distribution with small shape parameter: Introduction

 When the shape parameter $\alpha$ is large, it follows from the infinite-divisibility of the gamma distribution and Lindeberg's central limit theorem \citep[][Sec.~27]{billingsley} that the distribution of $Y$ is approximately normal.
 Specifically, as $\alpha \to \infty$,

 For large finite $\alpha$, better normal approximations can be obtained by working on different scales, such as $\log Y$ or $Y^{1/3}$.
 Our interest is in the opposite extreme case, where the shape parameter $\alpha$ is small, approaching zero.
 Here, neither infinite-divisibility nor the central limit theorem provide any help.
 In Theorem~\ref{thm:limit} below, we prove that $-\alpha \log Y$ converges in distribution to $\expo(1)$, the unit-rate exponential distribution, as $\alpha \to 0$.
-Our proof is based on a basic property of the gamma function and L\'evy's continuity theorem for characteristic functions.

 Motivated by the limit distribution result in Theorem~\ref{thm:limit}, we turn to the problem of simulating from a small-shape gamma distribution.
-This is a challenging problem with many proposed solutions; see \citet{devroye1986} and \citet{tanizaki2008}.
+This is a challenging problem with many proposed solutions; see, for example, \citet{best1983}, \citet{kundu.gupta.2007}, \citet{tanizaki2008}, and \citet{xi.tan.liu.2013}.
 For small shape parameters, the default methods implemented in R and MATLAB, due to \citet{ahrens.dieter.1974} and \citet{marsaglia.tsang.2000}, respectively, have some shortcomings in terms of accuracy and/or efficiency.
-The exponential limit in Theorem~\ref{thm:limit} for the normalized gamma distribution suggests a convenient and tight envelope function to be used in an acceptance--rejection sampler \citep{flury1990}.
-We flesh out the details of this new algorithm in Section~\ref{S:simulation} and provide an R function to implement this method online.
-This new method is simple and very efficient.
-Compared to the method implemented in {\tt rgamma}, which frequently returns $\log Y = -\infty$ when $\alpha \leq 0.001$, ours can quickly easily produce genuine samples of $\log Y$ for even smaller $\alpha$.
-It is also more efficient than the ratio-of-uniform samplers recently proposed in \citet{xi.tan.liu.2013}.
+The exponential limit in Theorem~\ref{thm:limit} for the normalized gamma distribution suggests a convenient and tight envelope function to be used in an acceptance--rejection sampler \citep[e.g.,][]{devroye1986, flury1990}.
+We flesh out the details of this new algorithm in Section~\ref{S:simulation} and provide R code at \url{www.math.uic.edu/~rgmartin}.
+This new method is simple and, as we demonstrate in Section~\ref{S:efficiency}, is more efficient than existing methods in terms of acceptance rates.